Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 What Are the Best Soups for Acid Reflux?

-Low-acid soups like vegetable or chicken noodle are ideal.
-Avoid creamy or tomato-based soups.
+Low-acid soups like vegetable or chicken noodle are ideal, avoiding creamy or tomato-based options that trigger heartburn.

-Bake or grill lean fish like cod with mild herbs, avoiding frying or spicy marinades.
+Bake or simmer lean fish like cod with mild herbs, avoiding frying or spicy marinades to prevent reflux.

 Is Fish Chowder Good for You?

-Yes, it’s rich in protein and omega-3s, especially with low-fat, vegetable-heavy recipes.
+Yes, this **healthy fish chowder** is rich in protein (~20g per serving) and omega-3s, especially with low-fat, low-acid ingredients.

 Conclusion